-She has developed a uniquely, creative and challenging approach to yoga for a diverse range of clients.
+Monica has developed a uniquely, a creative and diverse challenging approach to yoga for a diverse range of clients.
 Known as YogaMorphic, Monica’s practice offers focused, caring guidance towards a safe, dynamic practice.

 Monica’s journey: in her own words

 “My fascination with the body started at a very early age when I intended to become a heart surgeons.
-But life had some other plans.
+Life had other plans.
 Via the glamour of a career as a fashion designer and the excitement of becoming one of the early distributors of Italian Organic food in England, I came across Yoga when I was living in London.